codeandfury/developer.onsip.com/content/guides/sipjsguide.md

 ###Displaying the Call

 Although we are now able to make calls, we are not yet displaying the videos on the screen.
-To do this we need to attach the video streams that we are sending and receiving to the video elements that we added in the beginning.
+To do this attach the video streams to the `<video>` elements.

-We cannot just immediately attach the media streams; we must first wait until the call begins.
-To do this we need to catch the `accepted` SIP event and attach the media streams after this point.
+The streams cannot be attached until the call begins.
+Catch the `accepted` event and attach the video streams after this point.

-We have created a new function called onAccepted(), which it runs as soon as the call connects.
-This function calls the `attachMediaStream` function on both media streams, and then plays both video elements.
+Create a new function called onAccepted(), and bind it to the `accepted` event.
+Inside this function, call the `attachMediaStream` function on both media streams, and then play both video elements.

 The function `attachMediaStream` attaches the media stream to the video element.